JoshDevHub/Chess/README.md

 ## Description

 This is a CLI program that allows two players to participate in a game of Chess.
-This was done as part of the curriculum at [TheOdinProject](https://theodinproject.com), an open source curriculum for learning web development.
+This was done as part of the curriculum at [The Odin Project](https://theodinproject.com), an open source curriculum for learning web development.
 This project specifically is the final project in the Ruby curriculum and is meant to demonstrate the learner's proficiency with the language and various programming fundamentals.

 The rules of Chess can be read about [here](https://en.wikipedia.org/wiki/Chess).
 Most of them have been implemented in my project, though not all (more on this in the Improvements section).